Willian Arão: Santos

 On 1 July 2025, Santos announced the signing of Arão until December 2026.
 He made his club debut fifteen days later, replacing Guilherme late into a 1–0 home win over former side Flamengo.

+Arão scored his first goal for Peixe on 13 August 2026, netting the winner in a 2–1 home success over Macará.

 International career

 On 19 January 2017 Arão was called up to the Brazil national team for the first time to play a friendly match against Colombia.
 He made his full international debut six days later, starting in the 1–0 win at the Nilton Santos.